meta7/Meta7-Viewer-Imprud-refactor/README.txt

    Second Life is a registered trademark of Linden Research, Inc.

    Imprudence is in no way affiliated with Linden Research, Inc.

+   meta7 and/or Magne Metaverse Reasearch are in no way affiliated with Linden Research, Inc.